shadimotaali/forged_origin_hijacks_detection/dashboard/README.md

 - [virtualenv](https://virtualenv.pypa.io/) or another Python environment manager (recommended)
 - A **PeeringDB account** (for OAuth authentication)
 - An API key for writing operator feedback (from your DFOH API deployment or the default `dfoh-api.bgproutes.io`)
+- The DFOH [API](https://github.com/bgproutes-io/forged_origin_hijacks_detection/blob/main/public_api/README.md) must be running, as the dashboard relies on it to fetch DFOH inferences.
 ---

 ## 📦 Installation